 Sources of Cases and Projects

-Pepper receives pro bono referrals from public interest law centers and organizations, other members of the bar, clients and, occasionally, individuals who are aware of our reputation in this area.
+Pepper receives pro bono referrals from public interest law centers and organizations, bar associations and other members of the bar, clients and, occasionally, individuals who are aware of our reputation in this area.

 Accepting a New Pro Bono Matter